piegope/doc/docs/en/rdm/windows/commands/tools/tools/devolutions-localizer.md

 ![Resource Line Selection](/img/en/rdm/windows/RDMWin2133.png)

 {% snippet icon.badgeCaution %}
-When translating text, you may encounter the ampersand character (&quot;&amp;&quot;) used in a way other than its usual meaning of &quot;and&quot;.
+When translating text, you may encounter the ampersand character ("&") used in a way other than its usual meaning of "and".
 This is not an error: the ampersand causes the character immediately to the right of it to be underlined when displayed.
 Please double check before translating.

-For example, &quot;P&amp;roperties&quot; will be displayed as &quot;P r operties&quot; with an underlined &quot;r&quot;.
+For example, "P&roperties" will be displayed as "P r operties" with an underlined "r".
 {% endsnippet %}

 6. Type the translated text in the right box.